-2021.3 A Summer Dead Period must be declared by the school principal for all sports.
+2021.3 A Summer Dead Period must be declared by the school district and/or school principal for all sports.
 The dates of the dead period must be forwarded to the Southern Section Commissioner.
-The dead period must be the same for all levels and must be three (3) consecutive weeks between the end of school or the last Friday in May, whichever is first, and prior to the start of fall practice (Week O games - August 5, 2019, week 1 games August 12, 2019) No class could be offered which could circumvent the rule.
+The dead period must be the same for all levels and must be two (2) consecutive weeks, 14 days between the end of school in the Spring and the first day of school in the Fall No class could be offered which could circumvent the rule.
+No weightlifting would be permitted.
+No running or other type of condition would be allowed.
+There are no exceptions to the summer dead period.
+THE SUMMER DEAD PERIOD BYLAW IS SUSPENDED FOR 2021 period must be the same for all levels and must be two (2) consecutive weeks, 14 days, between the end of school in the Spring, and the first day in the Fall.
+No class could be offered which could circumvent the rule.
+During the dead period, NO weightlifting would be permitted.
+No running or other type of conditioning would be allowed.
 There are no exceptions to the summer dead period.